Metaxal/measures/README.md

 * a list of symbols and DSL units.

 It can then be used to convert quoted units to SI units and back to quoted units.
-This is not what we want (although it is correct):
+For example, this is not what we want (although it is correct):
 ```racket
 > (convert* (m* 3 'mi) 'yd)
 (measure 3 107/381 (set (unit 'mi 1) (unit 'm -1) (unit 'yd 1)))